xili3367/Left-and-right-co-transplantation/README.md

 ### Data acquisition
 1. MDST mouse scRNA-seq datasets used in _Single cell RNA sequencing reveals C5aR1 inhibition selectively targets pro-tumorigenic M2 macrophages reversing PARP inhibitor resistance_ is available from GSE215908
 2. scRNA-seq datasets and related meta data used for T cell and meyloid cell annotation is available from GSE169246
-3. ligand-recepter pair database is available from https://www.cellphonedb.org/
+3. Ligand-recepter pair database is available from https://www.cellphonedb.org/